scholarslab/scholarslab.github.io/collections/_people/tanya-clement.md

 - Collaborator
 ---

-Tanya Clement is an Asst Professor at the School of Information at UT-Austin, with research interests in scholarly information infrastructure issues, particularly digitization, data curation, and scholarly publication in the humanities.
-She is advising students Zane Schwarzlose and Carin Yavorcik on their project developing a TEI plugin for Omeka with the Scholars' Lab.
+Tanya Clement is a past Scholars' Lab external faculty collaborator.
+At the time, she was an Asst.
+Professor at the School of Information at UT-Austin, with research interests in scholarly information infrastructure issues, particularly digitization, data curation, and scholarly publication in the humanities.
+She was advising students Zane Schwarzlose and Carin Yavorcik on their project developing a TEI plugin for Omeka with the Scholars' Lab.